syncfusion/blazor-docs/src/treemap/treemap/getting-started.md

 }
 ```

-After the successful compilation of your application, press F5 to run the application.
-The Blazor TreeMap component will render in the web browser as illustrated in the following screenshot.
+On successful compilation of your application, the Syncfusion Blazor TreeMap component will render in the web browser as shown below.

 ![TreeMap basic sample](images/treemap-basic.png)

-## Add labels in TreeMap items
+## Adding labels in TreeMap items

 You can add label text to the leaf items in TreeMap component by setting the field name from data source in the [`LabelPath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html#Syncfusion_Blazor_TreeMap_TreeMapLeafItemSettings_LabelPath) property in [`TreeMapLeafItemSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html) and it provides information to the user about the leaf items.